WHY CHOOSE ULISBOA PLANETARY HEALTH?

 Presentation

 "Discussions about planetary health often lack action.
-By creating the Doctoral Programme in Planetary Health Studies, the 18 Schools of the University of Lisbon show a strong commitment to driving change and fostering interdisciplinary collaboration collaboration for sustainable impact.
+By creating the Doctoral Programme in Planetary Health, the 19 Schools of the University of Lisbon show a strong commitment to driving change and fostering interdisciplinary collaboration for sustainable impact.
 This programme is a step towards innovation and concrete action for a healthier planet.
 We invite you to join us in this effort."

 Cecília Rodrigues, Programme Coordinator